 On the flip side, when it comes to singing, the good news is that there is hope for us all!
 There is no minimum skill level required and lessons will offer an opportunity to grow for anyone.

 Think of your voice as an instrument, the more you play it, the better you will become.
-Every one of us can learn the habits and methods needed to optimise our voice and improve it to its full potential.
+Every one of us can learn the habits and methods needed to optimize our voice and improve it to its full potential.

 Often when we consider ourselves as having no singing talent, we are merely trying to sing out of our range and ability.
-Singing lessons will not only aid in strengthening our vocal chords, but also help to avoid damage as you gain understanding of how to actually use your voice in the best way possible.
+Singing lessons will not only aid in strengthening our vocal chords, but also help to avoid damage as you gain an understanding of how to actually use your voice in the best way possible.

 Another benefit of singing lessons is that the teacher can train and teach you specific to your own goals.
 Together, the two of you can focus on finding the most effective and comfortable way of using your voice.
-With this guidance, in time, you will discover that you can do things you never realised were possible.
+With this guidance, in time, you will discover that you can do things you never realized were possible.

-A teacher will help you to learn the correct techniques after which you can focus on the strengthening and practising part.
+A teacher will help you to learn the correct techniques after which you can focus on the strengthening and practicing part.
 You will also be able to assess the limits of your voice, learn proper breathing techniques and train your ear.
 It will enable you to sing in the most powerful way possible without straining your voice.

 Vocal Related Problems